Coastal Decorating Ideas for Your Beach Home

 Using Stripes in Coastal Design

-Light, flowing curtains are essential in modern coastal interiors—they soften architectural lines, filter natural light, and add movement without weighing down the space.
-Sheer or semi-sheer panels in whites, soft grays, or subtle stripes allow sunlight to fill the room while maintaining privacy and framing views of the coast or water.
+Light, flowing curtains are one of the most effective tools in a coastal interior — they soften architectural lines, filter natural light, and frame water or garden views without blocking them.
+Sheer or semi-sheer panels in whites, soft grays, or subtle stripes allow sunlight to fill the room while maintaining privacy.

-In this coastal living room, floor-to-ceiling white-and-gray striped curtains complement dark wood flooring and layered furnishings, balancing vintage and contemporary pieces.
-The pulled-back panels highlight ocean views while maintaining an airy, relaxed vibe throughout the space.
+This coastal living room features floor-to-ceiling white-and-gray striped curtains that complement the dark wood flooring and layered furnishings, balancing vintage and contemporary pieces throughout.
+The pulled-back panels highlight the ocean view — the curtains doing their best work when open rather than closed.

 Spacious coastal living room with floor-to-ceiling curtains, dark wood flooring, with vintage accents.